Lexus RZ Review 2023 | Top Gear

 Not quite.
 While Tesla simply fixed a silly-shaped steering device to a standard Model S column and told those ‘early adopters’ to have at it, Lexus has developed an all-new steer-by-wire system that it is calling One Motion Grip.
 You better believe that we’ll be shortening that to OMG.

-Now, steer-by-wire means that there isn’t actually any physical connection between the steering wheel (or yoke in this case) and the front wheels.
+Steer by wire means no physical connection between you and the front wheels.
 Instead, your inputs are transferred electronically at a rapid rate.
-Sounds odd, but it means that Lexus can constantly change the steering ratios depending on the car’s speed, so at low speeds a small turn of the wheel will give much more steering angle than the same turn of the wheel at high speeds.
+Sounds odd, but it means the steering ratios can change depending on the car’s speed.
+At low speeds a small turn of the wheel will give much more steering angle than the same turn of the wheel at high speeds.
 This means with OMG – unlike in the Tesla – you never need to remove your hands from their usual position on the yoke to make tight turns.

 Advertisement - Page continues below